 Why are women so hesitant to seek treatment for their menopause symptoms, which many admit to causing a major disruption in their physical and emotional lives?
 Many of the women who seek treatment remain dissatisfied and left feeling that they’ve not received adequate or quality care or education, according to the 2018 AARP magazine article, “What Doctors Don’t Know About Menopause.”
 Women are … [Read more...] about Is It Becoming Less Taboo to Talk About Menopause?

 Bruce Willis, Patrick Stewart, Yul Brynner: Bald, yes.
 Sexy, for sure.
+Even though many men might prefer to get a mens hair transplant in their balding days, many also embrace it.
 But what about for women?
-It’s commonly more accepted — and expected — that men lose their hair.
-But when women begin to lose theirs, the psychological damage can be just as devastating as any serious disease, taking an emotional toll that can directly affect physical health, says the American Hair Loss Association, a … [Read more...] about What Women Can Do About Losing Their Hair
+It's commonly more accepted - and expected - that men lose their hair.
+But when women begin to lose theirs, the psychological damage can be just as devastating as any serious disease, taking … [Read more...] about What Women Can Do About Losing Their Hair

 Chronic pain is unrelenting.
 It persists when it should not and lasts longer than three to six months - well beyond the expected or the tolerable.
 "As we age, there is an increased frequency, severity and incidence of pain," says Dr. Lynn R. Webster, author of The Painful Truth: What Chronic Pain Is Really Like and Why It Matters to Each of Us.
 When you consider that 50 percent of older adults … [Read more...] about The Best Treatments for Chronic Pain